oxarbitrage/worker-proposals/bitshares2018_1.md

 lin9uxis
 ```

 Current worker ends on Jan 8th.
-I am taking some small vacations from Jan 13th to Jan 21th so the new worker will start Monday Jan 22th and end Saturday 22 of July.
+I am taking some small vacations from Jan 13th to Jan 21th so the new worker will start Monday Jan 22th and end Sunday 22 of July.

 Calculation: